yetanotherco/aligned-layer/docs/2_architecture/components/1_batcher.md

 This means no proof allowed enough `max_fee` to be included in a batch.
 If this happens, the finalization of the batch is suspended and all the process will start again when a new block is received.

-Let's see a very simple example:

-The algorithm starts with the following state:
+Let's see a very simple example, the algorithm starts with the following state:

 ```
 priority_queue = [(E, 74), (D, 75), (C, 90), (B, 95), (A, 100)]